Dave-team/Knowledge-base/CBT.md

    2. The Fortune Teller Error.You anticipate that things will turnout badly,and you feel convinced that your prediction is an already established fact.
 6. MAGNIFICATION (CATASTROPHIZING) OR MINIMIZATION: You exaggerate the importance of things (such as your goof-up or someone else's achievement), or you inappropriately shrink things until they appear tiny (your own desirable qualities or the other fellow's imperfections).This is also called the "binoculartrick."
 7. EMOTIONAL REASONING: You assume that your negative emotions necessarily reflect the way things really are: "I feel it, therefore it must be true."
-8.SHOULDSTATEMENTS: You try to motivate yourself with shoulds and shouldn'ts,as if you had to be whipped and punished before you could be expected to do anything.
+8. SHOULDSTATEMENTS: You try to motivate yourself with shoulds and shouldn'ts,as if you had to be whipped and punished before you could be expected to do anything.
 "Musts" and "oughts" are also offenders.
 The emotional consequence is guilt.
 When you direct should statements toward others, you feel anger, frustration, and resentment.
 9. LABELING AND MISLABELING: This is an extreme form of overgeneralization.Instead of describing your error,you attach a negative label to yourself: "I'm a loser."When someone else's behavior rubs you the wrong way, you attach a negative label to him: "He's a goddam louse."
 Mislabeling involves describing an event with language that is highly colored and emotionally loaded.
 10. PERSONALIZATION: You see yourself as me cause of some negative external event which in fact you were not primarily responsible for.